 You don`t need to be!
-Especially at the beginning…
+Especially not at the beginning…

 We watched hundreds of YouTube tutorials and had many ups and downs along the way, but we figured it out as we went.
 The key is just to start.
 Because even if you fumble your way through at the beginning; it will get better and easier every step of the way.

-There are approximately 4 million resources out there on “how to start a travel blog”; which is why it`s taken so long for me to write this article.
+There are approximately 14 million resources out there on “how to start a travel blog”; which is why it`s taken so long for me to write this article.
 I use to think that there was enough information out there and that our take on it wouldn`t make a difference.
 But after actually taking the time to read several of these vague or generic articles, I knew that you needed this information.
-A guide that will steer you away from what everyone else is doing and give you everything you need to start a successful travel blog in 2020!
+A guide that will steer you away from what everyone else is doing and give you everything you need to start a successful travel blog right away!